 Annual Study Abroad Program in Panama

-The Latin American and Latino Studies Program and the Department of Communication at the University of Louisville offer an Annual Study Abroad Program in Panama, during the month of May, which is supported by the College of Arts and Sciences.
-The program was initiated in May of 2003 by Dr. Rhonda Buchanan, Director of Latin American and Latino Studies, and serves as Co-Director of the Panama Program with Dr. Al Futrell, Chair of the Department of Communication.
-For the 12th Annual Study Abroad Program in Panama, Dr. Al Futrell will teach COMM 440/690: Intercultural Communication.
-Additionally, he will be joined by Spanish instructors for the Department of Classical and Modern Languages: Professors Berta Calvert, who will teach SPAN 523: Advanced Communication Skills, and Daniel Runnels, who will teach SPAN 321: Spanish Conversation.
-Ricardo Acosta, a professor of the Quality Leadership University and la Universidad de Panamá, will teach LALS 313/ML 551: Panamanian Culture.
+The Latin American & Latino Studies Program and the Department of Communication at the University of Louisville offer an Annual Study Abroad Program in Panama, during the month of May, which is supported by the College of Arts and Sciences.
+The program was initiated in May 2003 by Dr. Rhonda Buchanan, previous Director of Latin American and Latino Studies.
+For the 18th Annual Study Abroad Program in Panama, Dr. Al Futrell, chair of the Department of Communication, will teach COMM 350/690: Intercultural Communication, Dr. Tricia Gray from the Department of Political Science will teach POLS 399: Central American Politics, and Professor Francisco Javier Bonilla-García will teachLALS 313/ML 551: Panamanian Culture (required of all students).
+All classes are taught at the Quality Leadership University in Panama City, Panama.

 The total tentative program cost for the Program is $3500 for Plan A (actual cost: $4500) and includes: 6 credit hours of tuition, round-trip airfare to Panama, all ground transportation expenses for excursions and transportation to and from the airport in Panama, lodging at a hotel in Panama City, and organized excursions.
 Plan B is $2700 (actual cost: $3700) and includes all of the above except airfare (a copy must be provided).